BoulderingList

 Decorative or "tactical" keychain carabiners are NOT climbing-rated and not load-bearing.
 Do not use them for any safety application.
 Buy a real climbing carabiner instead — it costs $10-15.

-Climbing vs Industrial Certifications
+Climbing vs industrial

 Climbing carabiners and industrial carabiners look similar but are certified to different standards.